Mountaineer denies ignoring dying porter on K2 record-breaking climb – KION546

 But their achievement has now been overshadowed by shocking claims that dozens of climbers walked past a Pakistani porter who fell off a sheer edge, was hanging upside down in ropes and later died.

-In a statement posted to her website on Thursday, Harila insisted she and her team did everything they could to save Pakistani mountain porter Mohammad Hassan.
+Speaking to CNN on Friday, Harila insisted she and her team did everything they could to save Pakistani mountain porter Mohammad Hassan, and denied that she was in footage circulating of the incident.

 Austrian climber Wilhelm Steindl was on the mountain that day, according to an interview he did with the Austrian newspaper The Standard on Tuesday.
 But he decided to turn back when conditions became too dangerous, he said.